-ArtPrize Nail Sculptor Bill Secunda Returns in 2014 with Crucifix [Photos]
+ArtPrize 2014: Nail Sculptor Bill Secunda Returns with Crucifix

 Bill Secunda is well-known among fans of ArtPrize.
 His sculptures draw crowds and votes.

 This year is likely to be no different.

 Secunda’s ArtPrize entry for 2014 is a crucifix made of nails.

 Bill Secunda has been a regular at ArtPrize, entering every year he has been eligible.